sanjit-bhat/github-mailbot/README.md

 1. Cache at least specific versions of the brew pkgs.
 1. Delta removes color in the `git show` header.
 Maybe we can only pipe the diff part to delta.
+1. Set email time to the commit time.